Sebat (king's daughter)

-Sebat was an ancient Egyptian king's daughter of the Twelfth Dynasty.
-Her only known title is king's daughter of his body.
+Sebat was an ancient Egyptian king's daughter of the Twelfth Dynasty in the Middle Kingdom of Egypt.
+She was most likely the daughter of Senusret I and Neferu III, sister of Amenemhat II.

+Life

+King's Daughter

+Sebat had the title: king's daughter of his body.
 She is so far only attested on the back slab of a statue base found at Serabit el-Khadim on Sinai.
 The statues are now lost but once depicted a falcon, king Amenemhat I and king Senusret I. The inscription mentions at the top Amenemhat II and in a lower register Senusret I, the king's daughter Sebat, the king's wife Neferu, Amenemhat I and again Senusret I. From this evidence it seems clear that Sebat was the daughter of Senusret I and Neferu and the sister of Amenemhat II.